-Using the Altimeter: Read and follow the detailed manufacturer usage instructions provided with the altimeter.
+Read and follow the detailed manufacturer usage instructions provided with the altimeter.
 Always handle them by the edges when testing or installing to avoid touching any of the circuitry.
 Never store the device bare in a clear plastic bag; use a small cardboard box, or wrap the altimeter in a paper towel inside a plastic bag.
 Do not use tape on the altimeter, and use care to keep it clean and dry.
 Protect it from the fumes and residue created by rocket motors and their ejection charges by installing it in a compartment of your rocket that is totally sealed from motors and charges.
 Make sure that it cannot "rattle around" in this compartment and get damaged in flight.
 If the altimeter has a battery holder always mount the altimeter with the spring end of the battery holder facing upward toward the nose end of the rocket.
 This will avoid compression of the spring and battery disconnection during a very high acceleration liftoff.

 The altitude achieved by the rocket (and the altitude read by the altimeter) depends on launch site altitude and air temperature.
-If you live at an altitude much different from the TARC launch site (600 feet above sea level), or fly when the temperature much different from the temperature on "fly-off" day in May, your rocket will go to a different altitude (and the altimeter will read a different altitude) than it will at the fly-off.
+If you live at an altitude much different from the American Rocketry Challenge launch site (600 feet above sea level), or fly when the temperature much different from the temperature on "Finals" day in May, your rocket will go to a different altitude (and the altimeter will read a different altitude) than it will at the Finals.
 You need to compensate for this.
 The flight-simulation programs (such as RockSim) have user inputs for ambient air temperature which will accurately adjust predicted altitude for its effect on aerodynamic drag on the rocket (rockets go higher in the thinner air of hotter days).

-In addition, the computation algorithm inside the altimeter that converts measured air pressure changes during flight into flight altitude is based on the assumption that ambient temperature at the ground is 58 degrees F. If the temperature is different from one flight to the next, the altimeter-calculated altitude will change even if the flights go to precisely the same geometric altitude.
-This effect is almost exactly one percent per five degrees F - with colder air temperatures leading to higher calculated altitudes (the opposite effect of temperature on aerodynamic drag).
-No manual post-flight adjustment for temperature is permitted in calculating or recording official altitude scores, so if you want to hit the same altimeter-reported altitude on flights flown at different temperatures you will have to make appropriate allowance in rocket weight for both this altimeter calculation effect and the aerodynamic drag effect.
+In addition, the computation algorithm inside the altimeter that converts measured air pressure changes during flight into flight altitude is based on the assumption that ambient temperature at the ground is 58 degrees F (15 Celsius).
+If the temperature is different from one flight to the next, the altimeter-calculated altitude will change even if the flights go to precisely the same geometric altitude.
+Colder air temperatures lead to higher altimeter-reported altitudes (the opposite effect of temperature on aerodynamic drag).
+The actual geometric altitude achieved in a flight can be determined by multiplying the altimeter reading by a factor of (273.15 + T)/288.15 where T is the ambient temperature in degrees Celsius.
+No manual postflight adjustment for temperature is permitted in calculating or recording official altitude scores, so if you want to hit the same altimeter-reported altitude on flights flown at different temperatures you will have to make allowance in rocket weight for both this temperature effect and the effect on aerodynamic drag.